5.0 Learn by doing

 Start from where you are and consider these key questions when making time to pause and reflect together.

-Why do we want to reflect on and assess our work?
+Why do we want to learn, reflect on and assess our work?

-How might we plan our reflection and learning?
+How might we get started on learning, reflection and assessment?

 This material has been collected from a wide variety of sources and contributors.
 Please honour the mana of those who produced and shared these resources by always acknowledging the whakapapa of where any resource you share has come from.